rfo909/CFT/README.md

 ## Functions and scripts

 Automation in CFT is done by creating functions.
 These are in turn saved in script files.
-Functions can be one-liners created interactively, or span multiple lines, created and modified by opening script file in editor.
+Functions can be one-liners created interactively, or span multiple lines, created and modified by opening the script file in an editor.

 ```
-Dir.files("*.java").length
+Dir.allFiles("*.java").length
 /jc
 ```

-The first line is the code of the function, and as we press Enter, it gets executed.
-If it does what we want, we can assign it a name, which is the second line above, naming the function "jc" (java count).
+Entered interactively, the first line is the code of the function, and as we press Enter, it gets executed.
+If it does what we want, we can assign it a name, which is the second line above, creating a function "jc" from the line of code.

 Once a function is defined, it can be called by typing its name, optionally followed by parameters inside ()'s.
-The '$' is the prompt.

 ```
 jc
  <int>
- 0
+ 215
 ```

 Functions are stored in scripts which are simple text files.
-This is done by using the "colon command" to save the current set of functions:
+When starting CFT, you're working with an unnamed script, which can be saved to file using the following "colon command":

 ```
 :save Test